yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/serialization/walkthrough-persisting-an-object-in-visual-studio.md

     End Sub
     ```

-10. Aşağıdaki kodu kullanarak forma olay işleyicisi `PropertyChanged` ekleyin:
+10. Add an event handler for the `PropertyChanged` event to the form by using the following code:

     ```vb
     Public Sub CustomerPropertyChanged(